securityfirst/tent-content/contents_en/work/being-followed/advanced/what-now.md

 Swipe right for this lesson's checklist.

-Learn about counter-surveillance in fixed locations in [counter-surveillance beginner](umbrella://lesson/counter_surveillance/0).
+Learn about counter-surveillance in fixed locations in [Being Followed beginner](umbrella://work/being-followed/beginner).

-Learn about counter-surveillance in a vehicle in [counter-surveillance expert](umbrella://lesson/counter_surveillance/2).
+Learn about counter-surveillance in a vehicle in [Being Followed expert](umbrella://work/being-followed/expert).

 ### RELATED LESSONS